simrb/cms3/readme.md

 About
 ============

-Just a CMS by php programming language, we dedicate to make it simplicity and rudeness.
+It is a simple cms by php language, the base feature included as the following,

-	allow add record
+	allow adding record
-	allow upload picture
+	allow uploading picture
-	allow register user
+	allow registering user
-	allow manage category
+	allow managing category